bharathipilli/C-Programs/Pointers_programs.md

 4 5 6 7 5 4
 First non-repeating element: 6
 ```
-### 35. Find the missing number in an array containing numbers from 1 to n.
+### 35. Find the missing number in an array containing numbers from 1 to n using pointers.
 ```c
 /* * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
  *35. Find the missing number in an array containing numbers from 1 to n.*